Why Serbia?

 Rejection Appeal Support

-If your visa is refused, we fully support the appeal or reapplication process at no extra charge.
+If your visa is refused, we fully support the appeal or reapplication at no additional charge.

 16

 Your Serbia work visa is confirmed and issued by the consulate.
-Final instalment is now due.
+Final instalment now due.

 17